CAPELIN

 The capelin is a small pelagic schooling fish.
 It is a cold-water species that inhabits arctic and subarctic waters in the North Atlantic and North Pacific.
 Capelin in the Iceland-East Greenland-Jan Mayen area is considered to be a single stock.

 Fisheries of capelin began in Iceland in the mid-1960s.
 Besides being commercially important capelin is a key species in the marine ecosystem off Iceland.
 It feeds on small zooplankton, especially copepods but also amphipods and krill, but is itself an important food for cod, seith, haddock, halibut and other commercial fish.
 It is also important prey for whales and birds.
 Thus, capelin is an important link in the transfer of energy and nutrients to the upper levels of the food web.
 Preferred temperature for capelin is usually 1-3°C during feeding migration and it is then often at the southern extent of cold Arctic water.
-When the adult capelin migrates from the feeding areas far north of Iceland, it is mainly considered to enter the continental shelf north of Iceland and then migrate counterclockwise around the island.
+When the adult capelin migrates from the feeding areas far north of Iceland, it is mainly considered to enter the continental shelf north of Iceland and then migrate clockwise around the island.
 Part of the main migration continues all the way towards the coast west of Iceland.
 Spawning takes place in shallow water in March-April in relatively warm seas south and southwest coast of the country.
 Spawning has also been observed in the north of the country but the extent of that spawning has been considered small compared to the number that spawns in the south.
 The capelin dies after spawning, usually at the age of 3 years.
 The spawning passage of the capelin contributes to a huge transfer of energy into the ecosystem of the Icelandic continental shelf.
 Larvae and juveniles drift clockwise along the continental shelf north and east of Iceland and in variable quantities towards Denmark Strait and to the shelf of East Greenland.
 Nursery grounds of capelin are in the waters north of Iceland and increasingly on the continental shelf of East Greenland (Bardarson et al, 2021).

 Fisheries